plausible/website/terms.md

 Each party agrees to handle the other party’s data in accordance with (i) all applicable laws; and (ii) privacy and security measures reasonably adequate to preserve the other party data’s confidentiality and security.

 You own all right, title, and interest to your website data.
 We obtain no rights from you to your website data.
-We do not collect and analyze personal information from web users and use these behavioral insights to sell advertisements.
+We do not collect and analyze personal information from web users and we do not use behavioral insights to sell advertisements.
+We will never collect or store any personally identifiable information and we will never abuse your visitor’s privacy.
 When using Plausible Analytics, you 100% own and control all of your website data.
-We don’t sell or share your site data to any third-parties, and we don't abuse your visitor’s privacy.
+We will never sell or share your site data to any third-parties.

 You agree to comply with all applicable laws including all privacy and data protection regulations.

+You agree to not use the service to send to the company sensitive information where unauthorized disclosure could cause material, severe, or catastrophic harm or impact to the company, any data subjects or third-parties.
+Sensitive information includes, but is not limited to credit card information, passport numbers, government issued identification numbers, financial account information, real time geolocation and personally identifiable information (PII).
+PII is information that could be used on its own to directly identify, contact, or precisely locate an individual.

 ## General conditions